Forgetting is Everywhere: Thought experiments

 \begin{scenario}[The function picker.]
 Suppose there are $L$ learner functions, and at each timestep, one function is selected uniformly at random, independent of both $t$ and the observed data.

-\emph{Consistency verdict: no forgetting.} In expectation, the induced futures after any number of consistent updates remain invariant.
+\emph{Self-Consistency verdict: no forgetting.} In expectation, the predictive distribution after any number of self-consistent updates remains invariant.
 The randomness of selection does not imply loss of information about possible futures. \end{scenario}

 \begin{scenario}[The binary flipper.]
 Consider a binary classification model that flips its predictions at every timestep.